Thie1e/cutpointr/README.md

 [![Travis-CI Build Status](https://travis-ci.org/Thie1e/cutpointr.svg?branch=master)](https://travis-ci.org/Thie1e/cutpointr) [![AppVeyor Build Status](https://ci.appveyor.com/api/projects/status/github/Thie1e/cutpointr?branch=master&svg=true)](https://ci.appveyor.com/project/Thie1e/cutpointr) [![Project Status: Active - The project has reached a stable, usable state and is being actively developed.](http://www.repostatus.org/badges/latest/active.svg)](http://www.repostatus.org/#active) [![codecov](https://codecov.io/github/thie1e/cutpointr/branch/master/graphs/badge.svg)](https://codecov.io/github/thie1e/cutpointr)

-The cutpointr package is an R package for tidy calculation of "optimal" cutpoints.
+**cutpointr** is an R package for tidy calculation of "optimal" cutpoints.
 It supports several methods for calculating cutpoints and includes several metrics that can be maximized or minimized by selecting a cutpoint.
 Some of these methods are designed to be more robust than the simple empirical optimization of a metric.
-Additionally, cutpointr can automatically bootstrap the variability of the optimal cutpoints and return out-of-bag estimates of various performance metrics.
+Additionally, **cutpointr** can automatically bootstrap the variability of the optimal cutpoints and return out-of-bag estimates of various performance metrics.

 Features
 --------

 -   Calculation of "optimal" cutpoints in binary classification tasks
 -   Tidy output, integrates well with functions from the tidyverse
--   Bootstrapping for simulating the cutpoint variability and for obtaining out-of-bag estimates of various metrics (as a form of cross validation)
+-   Bootstrapping for simulating the cutpoint variability and for obtaining out-of-bag estimates of various metrics (as a form of internal validation)
 -   Multiple methods for calculating cutpoints
 -   Multiple metrics can be chosen for maximization / minimization
 -   Standard/Nonstandard evaluation (`cutpointr_` and `cutpointr`)